maxminlevel/maxminlevel.github.io/_posts/2022-03-17-write-up:-crypto-hack-challenge-general.md

 0e0b213f26041e480b26217f27342e175d0e070a3c5b103e2526217f27342e175d0e077e263451150104
 ```

 The flag must start with "crypto{", I XOR the encrypted message with this word to have the key.
 The key is "myXORke", but when XOR it with cipher I didn't have } at the last position.
 Then I append the y character to key.
-And tada !!!
+Tada !!!
 ```python
 c = "0e0b213f26041e480b26217f27342e175d0e070a3c5b103e2526217f27342e175d0e077e263451150104"
 s1 = bytes.fromhex(c)